 InstrumentId, AssetId and IssuerId

-This article explains the difference between the InstrumentId, AssetId and IssuerId required in the Positions File and the practical use of both properties.
+This article explains the difference between the InstrumentId, AssetId and IssuerId required in the Positions File and the practical use of all three properties.

 InstrumentId is used to reference relevant data in the file.
 Please read the articles "Introduction to the XML file" and "Assets and Instruments" for a detailed explanation of InstrumentId in the input XML file.